yaus/verilog_demo/demo_004/demo_004.md

 # DEMO_004

-Objective:
+Thing to learn:
-1. Finite State Machine
+1. Finite State Machine (**FSM**)
-2. Asynchronuse Circuit Design
+2. Cross Clock Domain Logic

+---
+## FSM
+Finite State Machine is most important part in the logic design, since any logic with memory can be descriped as a stat machine.
+Also, generating **any** logic sequence require a FSM.
+It can be mearly machine or moore machine.